btkrausen/hashicorp/terraform/Hands-On Labs/Section 10 - Understand Terraform Cloud Capabilities/03 - Terraform_Cloud_Workspaces.md

 ### 6.2 - Deploy infrastructure using appropriate Terraform Cloud workspaces

 Since we have Terraform Cloud workspaces that share the same Terraform codebase we will leverage backend partial configuration to select the correct workspace.
-If you are unfamilar with Terraform backend partial configuration it is recommended you reveiew the Terraform Backend Configuration lab which explains it in detail.
+If you are unfamiliar with Terraform backend partial configuration it is recommended you review the Terraform Backend Configuration lab which explains it in detail.

 Create two new files in our working directory called `dev.hcl` and `prod.hcl`